FreyKernel/Kitty/README.md

 </pre>

 ## About Kitty
-Kitty can encrypt or even decrypt your texts in a very cute way.</br>
+Kitty can encrypt or even decrypt your texts in a cute way.</br>
-Kitty love you :D
+Kitty love you...

 ## Install and Run
 ```bash